haighal/graph-based-code-modelling/README.md

 ## Results

-On a python150k test set, we achieve the following accuracies:
+On a python150k test set, we achieve the following accuracies on a randomly sampled subset of the test dataset (described below):

 ```
 Accuracy@1: 34.5671%